How to Support a Patient with a New Cancer Diagnosis

 Financial and Insurance Support

-Fortunately, there are some ways to help get treatment for these vulnerable patients.
-The American Cancer Society (ACS) can help provide rides, housing, and financial assistance to cancer patients and their families (16).
+Fortunately, there are some ways to help these vulnerable patients get treatment.
+The American Cancer Society (ACS) can provide rides, housing, and financial assistance to cancer patients and their families (16).
 Additionally, ACS provides a comprehensive guide for patients on dealing with health insurance, getting pre-approval, dealing with denied claims, and much more (20).

 Hospitals are another fantastic resource for insurance and financial assistance.
-Hospital social workers and patient navigators can help patients get their costs covered as much as possible.
-Payment plans are also an option through the healthcare system where the patient seeks treatment; installation payments can be made as the patient can afford them.
-It’s always a good idea for a nurse to know which social services are available for their patients.
+Hospital social workers and navigators can help patients cover their costs as much as possible.
+Payment plans are also an option through the healthcare system where the patient seeks treatment; installment payments can be made as the patient can afford them.
+It’s always a good idea for nurses to know which social services are available for their patients.

 Ask yourself...